Legislative violence: Uttar Pradesh

 On 21 October 1997, a riot broke out in the Uttar Pradesh Legislative Assembly with MLAs picking up microphones, chairs, and other items to throw at each other.
 Security pulled off the tops of desks as a shield for the Speaker.

 Maharashtra

-A member of the Maharashtra Legislature was assaulted on 10 November 2009 in the state assembly.
-One of the members, Abu Azmi, who could not speak Marathi, took the oath in Urdu instead.
-This was objected to by a right wing party Maharashtra Navnirman Sena, which wanted Marathi to be the official language in the state.
-Four members of MNS were suspended for four years for disrupting the proceedings of the legislature.
+Abu Azmi, a member of the Maharashtra Legislature was assaulted on 10 November 2009 in the state assembly.
+The incident occurred after Azmi, who could not speak Marathi, took the oath in Urdu instead.
+This was objected to by the right-wing Maharashtra Navnirman Sena (MNS), which wanted Marathi to be the official language in the state.
+Four MNS members were suspended for four years for disrupting the legislature's proceedings.

-Delhi

-In 2001, the 2001 Indian Parliament attack took place.
-A group of Lashkar-e-Taiba and Jaish-e-Mohammed terrorists entered Parliament House, New Delhi, using a car with fake labels.
-They shot dead some security personnel and other staff.
-The terrorists were shot and killed.
-Before all this happened, there was some quarrelling inside the Parliament.

 Iran

-Scuffles broke out in the Islamic Consultative Assembly after the country's economic and finance minister Masoud Karbasian was sacked.
+Scuffles broke out in the Islamic Consultative Assembly after the country's economic and finance minister Masoud Karbasian was sacked in 2018.

 Iraq

 There has been violence in the Council of Representatives of Iraq.

 Kurdish MPs brawled in the Kurdistan Region Parliament over president Masoud Barzani's term.